duckduckgo/duckduckhack-docs/resources/fathead-overview.md

 ## Data File Format

 Please name the output file `output.txt` (tab delimited).
-Files **over 1MB** should be removed before merge, so as not to bloat the repo for other developers.
+Files **over 1MB should be removed before merge**, so as not to bloat the repo for other developers.

 The output file needs to use UTF-8 encoding so we can process it.
 Please make sure you write your parse scripts accordingly or we'll likely run into some problems getting it integrated.